goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ### Motors

-We have chosen T-Motor Air Gear 350 set, which includes four AIR2213 KV920 brushless motors, and four plastic T9545 self-tighhtening props.
+We have chosen a T-Motor Air Gear 350 set, which includes four AIR2213 KV920 brushless motors, and four plastic T9545 self-tighhtening props.
 Partly because we already had a set, and also because they are a good value.
 At the time of this writing the Air Gear 350 can be hard to find.
 Some Air Gear sets include the ECS's, but for this build we are using ESC telemetry so went with another brand.
 Any motors in the 900-1000kV range with 8-10in props should work fine for a 450 class build.

 ### ESC's